ten-protocol/go-ten/design/security/high_availability.md

 The protocol payload will not be included in the rollup published to the data availability layer.

+Note: the protocol payload can be used for other protocol specific messages, like current attestations.

 ```golang
 type RestartEvent struct {
 	enclaveId                   EnclaveId